-9.1 Career Planning
+9.1 Career Services

-The Career Planning Center (CPC) at CUCA provides career services of the highest standard to students and alumni from its different departments.
-The CPC strives to provide CUCA graduates with clarity of purpose and the solid decision-making abilities required to be confident, selective, and competitive in managing their careers and further academic pursuits.
+The Career Services Office at CUCA provides advice and information to students and alumni as a unit of the Student Affairs Department.
+Career Services strives to provide CUCA students and graduates with a clear purpose and solid decision-making required to be confident, selective, and competitive in managing careers and further academic pursuits.